 The loss of a child is a terrible tragedy, and even more so when it is preventable.

 In the US, about 3500 people die each year in unintentional, non-boating drownings.
 About one in five of these people are children 14 and younger.
 And about five times more children suffer near-drownings that can result in permanent brain injury and other injuries.

 The children most at risk are those aged 1-4.
 About 30% of all unintentional injury deaths in this age group are due to drowning.
 Most of these children drown in home swimming pools.

 With this high number of accidental deaths and even higher numbers of injury deaths, prevention is crucial.
 It’s also straightforward.
-Swimming pools are naturally attractive to children, who approach it with curiosity or memory of enjoyment from spending times at the pool with parents.
+Swimming pools are naturally attractive to children, who approach them with curiosity or memory of enjoyment from spending time at the pool with parents.

 Defenses In A Premises Liability Case

 When you decide to bring a premises liability case forward, the property owner (defendant) may defend themselves using certain elements involving the case.
 You’ll need to anticipate a premises liability defense using the following arguments: